-All new accounting standards that are applicable to the Fund for the 30 June 2021 reporting period have been adopted and do not have a material impact on the financial report.
-There are no new accounting standards and interpretations that have been issued, but not yet effective, that are material to the financial report or have been early adopted for the 30 June 2021 reporting period.
+All new accounting standards that are applicable to the Fund for the 30 June 2023 reporting year have been adopted and do not have a material impact on the financial report.
+There are no new accounting standards and interpretations that have been issued, but not yet effective, that are material to the financial report or have been early adopted for the 30 June 2023 reporting year.